amosavian/FileProvider/README.md

 * Drop `FilesProvider.xcodeproj` to you Xcode workspace and add the framework to your Embeded Binaries in target.

+## Design

+To find design concepts and how to implement a custom provider, read [Concepts and Design document](DESIGN.md).

 ## Usage

-Each provider has a specific class which conforms to FileProvider protocol and share same syntax
+Each provider has a specific class which conforms to FileProvider protocol and share same syntax.

 ### Initialization

-For LocalFileProvider if you want to deal with `Documents` folder
+For LocalFileProvider if you want to deal with `Documents` folder:

 ```	swift
 import FilesProvider